-8 DRAFT DETERMINATION
+8 FINAL DETERMINATION

-This chapter sets out our draft determination of regulated retail electricity prices (notified prices) to apply from 1 July 2019 to 30 June 2020, as well as draft customer impacts.
+This chapter sets out our final determination of regulated retail electricity prices (notified prices) to apply from 1 July 2019 to 30 June 2020, as well as customer impacts.

 Under the network plus retail (N+R) costs approach, retail tariffs are aligned with network tariffs regulated by the AER.
-The network tariffs used to develop draft retail tariffs are discussed in Chapter 3.
+The network tariffs used to develop retail tariffs are discussed in Chapter 3.

-Chapters 4, 5 and 6 set out our draft decisions on energy costs; retail costs, which comprise the R component of the retail tariff calculation; and other issues.
+Chapters 4, 5 and 6 set out our decisions on energy costs and retail costs, which comprise the R component of the retail tariff calculation; and other issues.

-Chapter 7 sets out our draft decisions on notified prices and transitional arrangements for retail tariffs that have been declared transitional or obsolete.
+Chapter 7 sets out our decisions on notified prices and transitional arrangements for retail tariffs that have been declared transitional or obsolete.

-The draft tariff schedule for 2019-20 is provided in Appendix F. The draft regulated retail tariffs and notified prices are published in a tariff schedule, which includes other information, such as the eligibility criteria and terms and conditions for each tariff.
+The tariff schedule for 2019-20 is provided in Appendix F. The regulated retail tariffs and notified prices are published in a tariff schedule, which includes other information, such as the eligibility criteria and terms and conditions for each tariff.

-The tables in section 8.1 set out draft regulated retail tariffs and prices for 2019-20.
-All draft tariffs in section 8.1 exclude goods and services tax (GST).
+The tables in section 8.1 set out regulated retail tariffs and prices for 2019-20.
+All tariffs in section 8.1 exclude goods and services tax (GST).